 No textbook will be required.
-Each student will be required to purchase the required ARM M4F microcontroller board from one of several vendors.
+Each student will be required to purchase the required ARM M4F microcontroller board if you do not already own one from EE5314.
 Parts required for the project will generally be less than \$60 per team.